HARSHIL2836R/CS108/EndsemMaterial/readme.md

-- Install python, matplotlib, numpy, pdflatex
+- Install python, matplotlib, numpy, latexmk
+- submit things and check submissions by explicitly downloading and untaring!!!